 What is Takeoff Software?

 Takeoff software is a digital tool used in construction to measure and extract material quantities directly from blueprints or digital plan sets.
-It streamlines the estimation process by helping teams calculate dimensions, volumes, and counts — and convert those into accurate material estimates.
+It streamlines the estimation process by helping teams calculate dimensions, volumes, and counts—and convert them into accurate material estimates.

 - Measure dimensions, volumes, and quantities from plan sets